 |WA||1.2 mi||Asphalt, Gravel||

-The 35 miles of Olympic Discovery Trail sandwiched between Sequim Bay and the Elwha River are considered the trail system's crown jewel.
-Bounded by a sparkling tidal estuary in the east and a recently...
+The section of the Olympic Discovery Trail sandwiched between Sequim Bay and the Elwha River is considered the trail system's crown jewel.
+Bounded by a sparkling tidal estuary in the east and a...

 The Port Townsend waterfront marks the eastern endpoint of the Olympic Discovery Trail, which will one day stretch 126 miles from Puget Sound to the Pacific Ocean.
 This section of trail is named in...

 |WA||7.3 mi||Crushed Stone||

 The Padilla Bay Shore Trail offers a paved route of just over 2 miles atop a dike along the Padilla Bay in Northwest Washington.
 Adventurers will enjoy the scenic natural setting only about 70 miles...